daniel-sinai/ai-final-project/README.md

 - `--mutation-rate`: The probability of mutation for each individual in the Genetic Algorithm.
 Default: 0.5.
 - `--population-size`: The size of the population for the Genetic Algorithm.
 Default: 10.

-For example, to compare the performance of the DFS, AC-MRV, and Genetic Algorithm solvers on 200 4x4 Calcudoku puzzles with timeout of 30 seconds, plot a graph and the following parameters for the Genetic solver: 100 generations, 0.6 mutation rate, 2000 population size, use the following command:
+For example, to compare the performance of the DFS, AC-FC-MRV, and Genetic Algorithm solvers on 200 4x4 Calcudoku puzzles with timeout of 30 seconds, plot a graph and the following parameters for the Genetic solver: 100 generations, 0.6 mutation rate, 2000 population size, use the following command:
 ```bash
 python run.py baseline-compare --size 4 --amount 200 --timeout 30 --generations 100 --mutation-rate 0.6 --population-size 2000 --graphs
 ````

-The program will generate a single graph for the performance metric of the DFS, AC-MRV, and Genetic Algorithm solvers on 4x4 Calcudoku puzzles:<br>
+The program will generate a single graph for the performance metric of the DFS, AC-FC-MRV, and Genetic Algorithm solvers on 4x4 Calcudoku puzzles:<br>
 <img alt="Baseline Performance Graph" height="233" src="assets/baseline_time_compare.png" title="Baseline Performance Graph" width="333"/>

 > **NOTICE:** The average time is taken over all boards that were solved successfully without timeout.
 If the solver fails to solve a board within the timeout, it is considered a failure.